 The obligation to the General Partner is initially measured at 5% of the value of investments made and subsequently measured based on the allocation set out in the LPA.
-Adjustments to amount attributable to General Partner are accounted for as general partner's share within operating expenses in the statement of comprehensive loss.
+Adjustments to amount attributable to General Partner are accounted for as management fees within operating expenses in the statement of comprehensive loss.